-The upgrading of the credit operations has allowed the bank to improve the quality of the services is renders to its client stores, especially of service deadlines.
-By the end of 2010, it was taking only five second to provide answers for 60% of the consumer loan operations, meaning that stores can offer services with higher standards.
+of 2010, it took only five second to provide answers for 60% of the consumer loan operations, meaning that stores can offer services with higher standards.

 As part of the commitment to high standard services, in December, the first pilot test was implemented for the digitization of the consumer loan approval process.
 Called DigitalCred, the initiative, in 2011, is expected to structure the operation with a system linked to a biometric signature, so as to eliminate most of the paperwork normally employed in such transactions and to provide faster payment to stores.
 This measure will reduce costs for stores and for the Bank itself, besides reducing the volume of printed paper and avoiding environmental waste.